natnew/Multi-Document_Agent/README.md

 Building Agentic RAG with Llamaindex

-This is the repo to build a Building a Multi-Document Agent
+This is a repo to build a Building a Multi-Document Agent

 # Setup
 - install the requirements from requirements.txt